juji/recipience/README.md

 */
 ```

 So, **incoming data are cached**.
-The cache will be empty when the consumer starts to listen to data.
+The cache will be flushed to the Stream when the Receiver starts receiving data.

 #### recipience.error
-A callback to handle error, we can use this if `pipe` is only receiving one parameter.
+A callback to handle error, we can use this if `pipe` is only using one argument.
 ```
 someStream.on('data', recipience.pipe)
 someStream.on('error', recipience.error)